-The Company employs nine employees and one independent contractor who service these distributors and call on retailers and law enforcement agencies.
+The Company employs 13 employees who service these distributors and call on retailers and law enforcement agencies.
 Because the ultimate demand for the Company's firearms comes from end users rather than from the independent wholesale distributors, the Company believes that the loss of any distributor would not have a material, long-term adverse effect on the Company, but may have a material adverse effect on the Company's financial results for a particular period.
 The Company considers its relationships with its distributors to be satisfactory.